 Here's where some investment on your part can really pay off.
 Your tired college bed – the one that was passed off from your aunt and uncle's guest room when they got new furniture – has got to go.
-Same goes for those mismatched end tables and that waterfall-top dresser you never really liked anyway.
+The same goes for those mismatched end tables and that waterfall-top dresser you never really liked anyway.
 Give them away or pass them down, and someone else will surely love them.
-Get a memory foam mattress because, after all, you're not a kid any more, and neither is your back.
+Get a memory foam mattress because, after all, you're not a kid anymore, and neither is your back.

-Think about your likes and dislikes – are you more of a shabby-chic country cottage type, or do you prefer that fake mid-century stuff that's made from particle board?
-Do you like actual mid-century stuff with all the great peggy legs and that's made from actual wood?
+Think about your likes and dislikes – are you more of a shabby-chic country cottage type, or do you prefer that fake mid-century stuff that's made from particleboard?
+Do you like actual mid-century stuff with all the great Peggy legs that are made from actual wood?
 Are you one of those people who sees a stack of old suitcases in a corner and thinks table?
 What feels the most adult to you, and what resonates the most with your new adult self?
 Once you've honed in on a style or a mix of styles, you can invest in a piece here or there to complete the set, or you can buy them all at once, whatever fits your budget, timeframe, and patience.

 Summer sheets with fun and satisfying textures include oxford bedding and linen bedding.
 Both are lighter and more breathable than flannel.
 Oxford sheets, just like oxford shirts, get softer and more comfortable every time you wash them, and our linen sheets are made from premium linen fibers that are strong and light.

 Of course, all our sheets here at Lands' End can be custom-embroidered with your name or initials.
 Who lives in this room?
 A real-life adult who gets their sheet sets embroidered with their initials, that's who!